 InnovationTools.com and InnovationManagement.se are now part of the Global Innovation Network, sharing knowledge, best practices, tools and related resources among innovation practitioners.
 Visit http://tinyurl.com/cmlxmx9 for more details.

 Kickstarting Innovation: In a world that's moving faster and faster, Kickstarter founder Yancey Strickler's advice to the industry is to slow down, dig deep, and craft a story about what truly matters.
 Visit http://www.thinkwithgoogle.co.uk/quarterly/people/yancey-strtickler-kickstarter.html.

 New book outlines 50 serial innovators and how they develop novel products.
 "Serial Innovators: How Individuals Create and Deliver Breakthrough Innovations in Mature Firms" (Raymond Price and Bruce Vojak).
 Visit http://engineering.illinois.edu/news/2012/06/04/new-book-outlines-care-and-feeding-â€œserial-innovatorsâ€??goback=.gde_56751_member_121704098.

-RADMA funds students to attend the conference and this will be administered by the Conference organiser.
-To receive notice of the 2013 call opening, please sign up to the Association on our home page.
-The award provides support to talented mid-study Masters and PhD students who are presenting a paper that is relevant to their study at the 2013 R&D Management Conference.
-Candidates must be undertaking a Masters or PhD within the research and development management discipline at a UK university.
-The award will cover costs related to attending the conference, specifically the full conference fee plus travel, subsistence and accommodation up to £250.
-For more information contact Siobhan Drugan at firstname.lastname@example.org.
-Official website address: http://www.rndmanagementconference2013.co.uk/.
+RADMA helps fund students to attend the R&D Management Conference.
+This award is usually administered by the Conference organiser.
+The award provides support to talented mid-study Masters and PhD students who are presenting a paper at the R&D Management Conference.
+Candidates must be undertaking a Masters or PhD within the research and development management discipline.
+For information on forthcoming conferences please click here.